ferdiebergado/go-fullstack-boilerplate/README.md

 ## Linting

 This project comes with a golangci-lint config file.
-Just install golangci-lint to use it.
+Just install golangci-lint as the defau.